 Here we discuss the different types of APIs:

-- Web APIs- They allow you to access various applications with the help of HTTP protocols.
+• Web APIs: They allow you to access various applications with the help of HTTP protocols.
 It includes REST, JSON, Java, and .NET, among other revolutionary technologies.
-Thus, Web APIs are accessible through mobile phones, computers, and tablets
+Thus, Web APIs are accessible through mobile phones, computers, and tablets.

-- Program API- Utilizes Remote Procedure Call to transform remote programs into local ones.
+• Program API: Utilizes Remote Procedure Call to transform remote programs into local ones.

-- Local APIs- For local APIs, developers tend to choose middleware applications
+• Local APIs: For local APIs, developers tend to choose middleware applications.

 Furthermore, APIs are available in the following sub-types:

-APIs allow evaluating and repurposing applications.
+APIs allow evaluating and repurposing of applications.
 Healthcare systems are complex.
 Most healthcare organizations require an extensive range of applications, software, databases, and ERPs.
 It facilitates hospitals, clinics, customers, and more.
 APIs provide a management layer for managing the healthcare system.

 There are three major APIs: internal APIs, external APIs, and third-party APIs.

-Internal Healthcare APIs
+1. Internal Healthcare APIs

 Internal Healthcare APIs, developed within healthcare enterprises, help increase efficiency, interoperability, services, visibility of applications, and digital tools.
 It includes building APIs on clinic management software, local storage servers, or patient-centered apps.
 Internal healthcare APIs help track and manage systems.
 Some healthcare organizations develop APIs on internal tools to make them available for public and partner consumption.

-External Healthcare APIs
+2. External Healthcare APIs

 Sometimes, healthcare organizations create APIs for external use.
 External healthcare APIs are designed for partners, doctors, software developers, and insurance providers.
 For example, hospitals may use symptom checker tools for external use to boost brand recognition and improve care outcomes.

-Third-Party APIs
+3. Third-Party APIs

 Healthcare organizations use third-party APIs to improve digital offerings for providers and the public.
-For example, healthcare insurance companies use Google Fit, Samsung Health, or Fitbit APIs to synchronize their fitness activity with insurance account to avail rewards and discounts.
+For example, healthcare insurance companies use Google Fit, Samsung Health, or Fitbit APIs to synchronize their fitness activity with insurance accounts to avail rewards and discounts.

 Why are APIs Important for the Healthcare Industry?